brittonlaroche/MongoDB-Demos/Applications/Shipping/tutorial/queryAnywhere/README.md

 ![rules](../../img/rules.jpg "rules")

+We can edit the rules generated at a future point in time to limit what data we will have access to through and API Key.
+Generating an API Key creates a default user to go with the key.

 ### 2. Create an API key
 We begin by adding a bit of security and creating an API Key and assoicated user permissions.
 This is not necessary as we could create an anonymous user, use a third party athentication method (facebook, google, AWS Cognito, JWT etc..)
 Let us quickly explore our options.
 Click on the __"Users"__ menu item in the left hand navigation pane in the stitch console.
 The users window will display a list of users (we have not created any).
 Lets click the providers tab at the top of the users window.
 We are presented with a list of options as seen below.